-There are a number of different types of health record, accessing them is free, and healthcare professionals have a legal requirement to allow you to see them.
+There are several different types of health records, accessing them is free, and healthcare professionals have a legal requirement to allow you to see them.

 Your Summary Care Record